-NHSMUN 2017 Tentative ScheduleBoth NHSMUN 2017 sessions will have identical schedules and programming.
+NHSMUN 2018 Tentative ScheduleBoth NHSMUN 2018 sessions will feature the same activities and programming.
 The conference officially begins in the early afternoon of Day 1, and concludes in the early afternoon of Day 4.
 Below is a tentative schedule.
-Specific times, as well as more detailed activities, will be posted in the near future.
+Specific times, as well as more detailed activities, will be distributed to registered schools within the next two weeks.

 CONFERENCE DAY 1 (Friday, March 2 or Wednesday, March 7)